-(i) If direct demand curves and inverse demand curves are both more concave in strong markets than in weak markets, then third-degree price discrimination increases total output.

-(ii) If direct demand curves and inverse demand curves are both less (or equally) concave in strong markets than in weak markets, then third-degree price discrimination does not increase total output.
+- (i) If direct demand curves and inverse demand curves are both more concave in strong markets than in weak markets, then third-degree price discrimination increases total output. - (ii) If direct demand curves and inverse demand curves are both less (or equally) concave in strong markets than in weak markets, then third-degree price discrimination does not increase total output.

 With respect to the results under monopoly, see the proof of Remark 1 in Aguirre (2009) for the n-market case.
-In Aguirre, Cowan and Vickers (2010), this result appears as a corollary of their Proposition 4, for the two-market case.
-Cowan (2016) presents an elegant proof of case (i) for the n-market case.14 Cheung and Wang (1994) for the case of monopoly and Cheung and Wang (1997) for the case of Cournot oligopoly provide a weaker version of this general result.
+In Aguirre et al. (2010), this result appears as a corollary of their Proposition 4, for the two-market case.
+Cowan (2016) presents an elegant proof of case (i) for the n-market case.
+The case of Cournot oligopoly provide a weaker version of this general result.